syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 ---
 title: Syncfusion Excel to PDF Converter Settings
-description: In this section, you can learn how to use Excel to PDF converter settings while convert Excel Workbook to PDF & Worksheet to PDF file;
+description: In this section, you can learn how to convert Excel Workbook to PDF & Worksheet to PDF file using conversion settings of Excel to PDF converter;
 platform: File-formats
 control: XlsIO
 documentation: UG